 Upon activation, go to WP-Optimize » Database page and check the box next to the ‘Clean all post revisions’ option.

 Now click on the ‘Run optimization’ button to delete all post revisions.
 You can uninstall the plugin after you have deleted the revisions.

-Once you have cleaned up revisions, feel free to uninstall and delete the plugin.
+Once you have cleaned up the revisions, feel free to uninstall and delete the plugin.

 Deleting WordPress post revisions via phpMyAdmin

-Advanced users can also delete WordPress posts revisions via phpMyAdmin.
+Advanced users can also delete WordPress post revisions via phpMyAdmin.